kamilpytlak/InhibiPro/README.md

 *  📏 **Identification of Similar Compounds**: The application displays similar chemical compounds based on a minimum of 70% structural similarity to the compound entered by the user.
 This feature allows users to explore related compounds that may have similar bioactivity.

-*  💻 **User-friendly Interface**: DrugHunter offers a user-friendly interface, written in Streamlit, that makes it easy for researchers and drug developers to navigate and obtain predictions.
+*  💻 **User-friendly Interface**: InhibiPro offers a user-friendly interface, written in Streamlit, that makes it easy for researchers and drug developers to navigate and obtain predictions.
 The intuitive design streamlines the prediction process and ensures efficient use of the application.

 *  💾 **Export and Save Results**: Users can export predicted pIC50 values and associated data for further analysis or integration into their research workflow.
 The application also allows users to save and organize prediction results for future reference.